Best Books for K1 & K2 Kids in Singapore: A Parent's Reading List (2026)

 Don't Let the Pigeon Drive the Bus!
 (Mo Willems)

-Interactive, theatrical, and perfect for reluctant readers.
+If your kid is reluctant to sit down with a book, try this one.
 The pigeon talks directly to the reader, begging to drive the bus.
-Children shout "No!" at the book, which makes reading feel like a game.
-Mo Willems writes with genius-level simplicity — the text uses mostly short, high-frequency words that K2 children may start recognising.
+Kids shout "No!" at the book, which makes reading feel like a game.
+Mo Willems writes with genius-level simplicity — mostly short, high-frequency words that K2 children may start recognising on their own.

 Best for: K1-K2 children who need convincing that books are fun, not work.